SCA and the ACA: The Cost of Compliance

 Recognizing so many of my clients are government contractors, I know it can be tough keeping up with compliance.
-It gets especially tricky if you have Service Contract Act (SCA) contracts in an already highly regulated industry.
-With the addition of the Affordable Care Act (ACA), contractors who are subject to both SCA and ACA laws are faced with the daunting task of complying with both the SCA and ACA requirements.
-The fact is, if compliance isn’t managed correctly, contractors could end up paying double the amount for benefits while trying to comply with both.
+It gets especially tricky if you have McNamara-O'Hara Service Contract Act (SCA) contracts in an already highly regulated industry.
+With the addition of the Patient Protection and Affordable Care Act (ACA), contractors who are subject to both SCA and ACA laws are faced with the daunting task of complying with both contract requirements.
+The fact is, if compliance isn't managed correctly, contractors could end up paying double the amount for benefits while trying to comply with both the SCA and ACA regulations.

 I recently served as a panelist speaker on a discussion around SCA and thought I'd take a few minutes to highlight some of the questions I got asked most about this topic.